Niccoryan0/data-structures-and-algorithms/README.md

 # data-structures-and-algorithms
-This is a repository to house my code challenges for Code Fellows courses 301 and 401.
+Code challenges for Code Fellows Courses 201 and 301.